rails/rails/guides/source/getting_started.md

 ```

 A couple of things to note.
 We use `Post.find` to find the post we're
+interested in, passing in `params[:id]` to get the `:id` parameter from the
-interested in.
-We also use an instance variable (prefixed by `@`) to
+request.
+We also use an instance variable (prefixed by `@`) to hold a
-hold a reference to the post object.
+reference to the post object.
 We do this because Rails will pass all instance
 variables to the view.

 Now, create a new file `app/views/posts/show.html.erb` with the following